- Terms of Service (TOS)

 Use of the Services may be subject to such limitations as Xplor may advise from time to time, including but not limited to monthly transaction volumes

-- Xplor may exercise any of its rights under clause 7.b) if You:
+- Xplor may exercise any of its rights under item 2 of this termination clause) if You:

 1. in relation to a breach capable of remedy (including by non-payment of the Access Fee), fail to remedy such a breach of this Agreement by You, Your Invited User or Centre within 14 days of notice of the breach;